chchen/comet/README.md

 ## Getting started

 ### Requirements
-* Rosette 4.0 or higher
+* <a href = "https://download.racket-lang.org/releases/8.1/">Racket 8.0 or higher</a>
-* Racket 8.0 or higher
+* Rosette 4.0 or higher -- Once racket is installed, the following command should work: 'raco pkg install rosette'
 * Z3 (included with Rosette distribution)

 ### Running the experiments